Undergraduate Course Catalog 2010-2011

 Shoals Marine Laboratory

-The University of New Hampshire, in cooperation with Cornell University, offers a summer field program in marine sciences on Appledore Island of the Isles of Shoals.
+The University of New Hampshire, in cooperation with Cornell University, offers a summer field program in marine sciences on Appledore Island at the Isles of Shoals.
 Undergraduate courses introduce students to a broad array of marine sciences, including marine biology, field ecology, and marine organisms.
-The four-week, 8-credit general courses, Field Marine Science (ZOOL 674) and Field Marine Biology and Ecology (ZOOL 675), are offered in June and mid-July, respectively, each summer.
+The four-week, 8-credit general courses, Field Marine Science (ZOOL 674) and Field Marine Biology and Ecology (ZOOL 675), are offered every summer.
 They draw upon the backgrounds of numerous faculty and others associated with marine science and fisheries.
 There are daily lectures and work in laboratory and field.
 The courses are graded on a letter-grade basis; at least one full year of college biology or the equivalent is a prerequisite.
 There are a variety of opportunities for undergraduate research at SML, including both credit courses and paid internships.

-Other credit courses offered include marine botany, invertebrate zoology, experimental ecology, ornithology, animal behavior, fish ecology, coastal ecology and bioclimatology, marine vertebrates, underwater research, and biological illustration.
+Other credit courses offered include marine botany, invertebrate zoology, experimental ecology, ornithology, animal behavior, fish ecology, courses on lobsters and sharks, marine vertebrates, underwater research, and biological illustration.
 SML courses can be used to fulfill requirements in various biology-related UNH major curricula.
 SML courses may be taken for Honors credit by UNH students with permission.

-Shoals offers generous financial aid to UNH students (outside of the normal UNH financial aid packages).
-For further information, contact Dr. Jessica Bolker at (603) 862-0071, or e-mail firstname.lastname@example.org, Department of Zoology, and consult the Web site at www.marine.unh.edu/sml/index.html.
+Shoals offers financial aid to UNH students (outside of the normal UNH financial aid packages).
+For further information, contact Jessica Bolker at (603) 862-0071, or e-mail email@example.com, Department of Biological Sciences.

 UNH has maintained an active research diving program for the past 36 years to provide assistance for faculty, staff, and students with both instruction and support for research diving, allowing many certified student divers to participate in University-sponsored underwater research projects.
 Today the UNH Diving Program consists of two areas: the academic portion where students, faculty, and staff may enroll in courses for academic credit (through the Department of Kinesiology), and the research portion, which supports faculty and student divers in University-sponsored underwater projects.